Feeding sows and care for piglets, crucial elements for survival

 The number of piglets born per litter is an important indicator of production on a sow farm.
-The need to actually wean and deliver all those piglets born has increased in recent years.
+The need to wean and deliver all those piglets born has increased in recent years.
 In 2020, between sixteen and seventeen piglets per litter will be born at the Pig Farm, Denkavit’s research centre.
-The trend is that less light piglets weighing less than a kilo have been born over the years.
+The trend is that fewer light piglets weighing less than a kilo have been born over the years.
 The weight of the piglets significantly improves piglet survival.

 At least 170 kilos